Updated:

 Compared with positive sanctions, negative sanctions are more preferred when addressing white-collar crimes.
 Negative sanctions can be imprisonment, restitution, and confiscation, loss of charter, fines, adverse publicity, compensation, or occupational disqualification (Friedrichs, 2006).
 Negative sanction methods are usually punitive and should be used as deterrent mechanisms.
 It is a fact that a number of white-collar offenders fear being incarcerated or fined.
 Therefore, the methods can act as a powerful deterrent whenever they are implemented.
 A major disadvantage of negative sanctions is that the penalties are not always appropriate to the crime committed.
 For instance, some sanction methods are perceived as more severe.
 Similarly, some negative sanctions do not discourage offenders due to reoffending charges.

-Coercive response asserts that the criminal justice structure ought to be humane and fair in its processes.
-On the other hand, deterrence asserts that the rights and sovereignty of individuals should not be upheld (Friedrichs, 2006).
-Through this, it treats them as a means of accomplishing greater social objectives or discouraging other persons from committing white-collar crimes.
+Coercive response asserts that the criminal justice structure ought to be humane and fair.
+On the other hand, deterrence asserts that individuals’ rights and sovereignty should not be upheld (Friedrichs, 2006).
+It treats them as a means of accomplishing greater social objectives or discouraging others from committing white-collar crimes.

 The main advantage of coercive response is that it decreases the targeted cause’s liberty and responsibility.
 Through this, the targeted agents are discouraged from omitting white-collar crimes.
 Even though coercive response is perceived to be the best approach to addressing white-collar crimes, it should be noted that it is impractical in some circumstances.
 For instance, even the most powerful and reliable threats may not prevent individuals from engaging in white-collar crimes.
 Therefore, the authority sustained by coercive response is ultimately unsustainable.